RakV1342/test-markdown/README.md

 To improve it, I included the augmented dataset of left and right camera images.
 To each of these images I added a steering bias, such that the car would be taught to turn slightly more to the right for images taken from the left camera and vice-versa.
 Inclusion of this set helped the car navigate all the way till the bridge!

 The next change I made to the model was altering the number of EPOCHS and turning bias.
-Now I used ```2``` EPOCHS and used a small steering bias.
-I also changed the batch size to ```64```.
+I also included the data collected from the manual "correction drive" that I had perfomed.
+Finally, I used ```2``` EPOCHS, used a small steering bias and also changed the batch size to ```64```.
 To my surprise, this ensured the car navigated the entire path.
 It was even able to navigate the entire path within Track2 without driving off or falling off the road despite being trained only on track1!

 The car was still mildly oscillatory.
 To address this, I tried different sizes of hidden layers.
 However this did not seem to have much more of an effect.
 Thus I began working on Network 3.